• Skip to main content

 You arrive here carrying everything you’ve accumulated along the way.

 This includes coping strategies that cost you, workarounds that kept you afloat, and relationships shaped by years of not having the ADHD context.
-That history doesn’t just vanish with a diagnosis, and it is an important part of what you’re processing now as you remember past experiences and see them in a new light.
+That history doesn’t vanish with a diagnosis, and it’s an important part of your processing, as you’ll be able to see past experiences in a completely new light.

-The weeks and months after diagnosis tend to come with rapidly shifting states: big feelings, unexpected grief, bursts of clarity, days where nothing feels different at all.
-The intensity and the variation are normal for this phase of life.
+The weeks and months after diagnosis tend to come with rapidly shifting states: big feelings, unexpected grief, bursts of clarity, and days where nothing feels different at all.
+Both the intensity and the variation is normal for this phase of your life.

-If you want to dive in deep, visit our main ADHD page.
+And if you ever want to dive deep, have a look at our central ADHD page.

 Our newly-diagnosed person’s Guide to ADHD, which includes presentations, common misconceptions debunked, co-occurring conditions, and the history of ADHD.